bultza/DIY-Weather-Clock-Firmware/README.md

 # DIY-Weather-Clock-Firmware

-Firmware for the DIY Weather Clock WiFi kit that can be easily found on Amazon or AliExpress.
+This is an Alternative firmware for the DIY Weather Clock WiFi kit that can be easily found on Amazon or AliExpress.
 The kit includes a plexiglass structure and three PCB boards:

 - An ESP-01S module with an ESP8266 MCU